esmith7196/half-dead-digital/src/data/roadMap/road-map.md

 # Mint

-November 26, 2021 we will mint 4,000 individual Half Dead at a price or .36 sol.
+November 26, 2021 we will mint 4,000 individual Half Dead at a price of .36 sol.

 # Post Launch